Google's ban on call recording apps to come into effect starting today

 “We had introduced call recording for all Android smartphones based on overwhelming consumer demand.
 Call Recording on Truecaller was free for everyone, permission-based and required users to enable the feature using the Google Accessibility API.
 However, as per the updated Google Developer Program policies, we are unable to offer call recording any longer.
 This will not affect devices that have call recording built into the device natively,” said a Truecaller spokesperson.

-Android smartphones with built-in call recording:
+Android smartphones with built-in call recording

 Many Android original equipment manufacturers (OEMs) have call recorder features built into their Android smartphones.
 From Samsung to Xiaomi to OnePlus, most of the brands have their user interface and even pre-install apps.